Your workforce is already neurodiverse. We make sure your systems know it.

 Yet many systems still operate as if it were.

-All Kinds of Minds™ in Education helps schools, colleges and trusts create learning environments where neurodivergent and neurotypical learners can thrive together, without adding pressure to already stretched staff.
+All Kinds of Minds™ in Education supports schools, colleges and trusts to design learning environments where neurodivergent and neurotypical learners can thrive together, without adding pressure to already stretched staff.

 We focus on how minds, nervous systems and environments interact, and we design inclusion into learning, rather than bolting it on afterwards.